joycepangg/rpack6/README.md

 # rpack6
-This is the homework for assignment 3.2.1 (advanced R) These are the functions for rapck6.
+This is the homework for assignment 3.2.1 (advanced R).

+These are the functions for rapck6.
 This package includes the cheat function and the remind_me function.

 ## Installation